hxn8439/ALZCARE/README.md

 ## Available Scripts

-Navigate to this project directory in your windows command prompt, you will these command in the following order:
+Navigate to this project directory in your windows command prompt, you will use these commands in the following order:

 ### `npm install`